oracle-livelabs/database/text/full-text-indexing/create-indexes/create-indexes.md

     ![Click Autonomous Transaction Processing](./images/adb-atp.png " ")

-5. Use the __List Scope__ drop-down menu on the left to select the same compartment where you created your Autonomous Databae in Lab 1.
+5. Use the __List Scope__ drop-down menu on the left to select the same compartment where you created your Autonomous Database in Lab 1.
 Make sure your workload type is __Transaction Processing__. <if type="livelabs">Enter the first part of your user name, for example `LL185` in the Search Compartments field to quickly locate your compartment.

     ![select your compartment.](./images/livelabs-compartment.png " ")